 This year Taproot will include four-time Grammy award nominees Spektral Quartet, female vocal group Quince, UC Davis contemporary music group the Empyrean Ensemble, and the UC Davis Symphony Orchestra.
 Nine works will be premiered during the festival.

-The festival officially takes off with a free noon concert with Spektral, Quince and Empyrean.
-It continues with an orchestra concert and a Spektral concert the same night, and wraps up with Steve Reich’s monumental, 65-minute piece “Music for 18 Musicians.”
+The festival officially takes off with a free noon concert with Spektral, Quince and Empyrean on Jan.
+30, followed by a concert that night by Quince.
+Spektral will give a concert Jan.
+31. The orchestra will perform Feb.
+1, followed the same night by a Spektral concert.
+The festival wraps up with Steve Reich’s monumental, 65-minute piece “Music for 18 Musicians” on Feb.
+2.

 The festival will mark the second performance of composer Lisa R. Coons and director Mark DeChiazza’s “The Space Between,” which was premiered by Spektral at the Steppenwolf Theatre in Chicago this month.
 A free pre-festival concert will be held at Davis’ Armadillo Music on Jan.
 18.